Nydeggbrücke: Bridge construction

 The Nydegg bridge is a freestone structure with three arches over the Aare.
-The bridge was built with a core of Merlinger and Jura limestone (from Solothurn) and then clad with blue sandstone from nearby Ostermundingen.
+The bridge was built with a core of Merlinger and Jura limestone (from Solothurn) and then clad with blue sandstone from nearby Ostermundigen.
 The top of the bridge is 25 m above the average river level.
 The larger central arch is 46 m wide while the two side arches are both 16.5 m.
 Until the 1890s, the large central arch was the largest in Europe.
 The entire bridge is 190 m long.
 At both ends of the structure, it is 10.5 m wide.
 However, the bridge narrows in the center and is only 7.5 m wide for a distance of 124.3 m over the center of the river.
 The pillars that support the central arch are 14 m wide.